robertzk/lockbox/README.md

 [Lockbox](https://screen.yahoo.com/gore-bush-first-debate-strategery-050000058.html) is
 a very minimalistic [bundler](http://bundler.io/)-style dependency manager for R.

-The main difference between lockbox and more heavy-duty approaches like [Packrat](https://github.com/rstudio/packrat) is that lockbox believes you should spend a specific amount of time thinking about dependencies: none.
+The goal of lockbox is to ensure you have to spend no time thinking about package dependencies and get back to doing real work in R.

 To get started, just write a lockfile.yml (see an example below) and execute